Clustering

 The clustering key e.length

-make clusters following the length of edge e
+makes clusters according to the length of the edge e

-make clusters following the relative positions of governor and dependent of edge e
+makes clusters according to the relative positions of the governor and the dependent of the edge e

 .